shuaib7860/GraphHierarchy/README.md

 graph = nx.gnr_graph(20, 0.4)
 nx.draw_networkx(graph)
 ```
 The fourth line of code in the above script is a function call to visualise the graph.
-To calculate the hierarchical levels all one needs to write is:
+To calculate the hierarchical levels, there are two parameters required, a network object, and a weight parameter.
+In the case of no weight parameter all one needs to write is:

 ```sh
 gh.hierarchical_levels(graph, None)
 ```
 This returns an n-dimensional array of the hierarchical levels in the ordering and with the labelling of graph.nodes().
+When there is a weight parameter then the attribute should be input as a string as the second parameter in the function call.
 If one wants to calculate the hierarchical differences and associated mean and standard deviation of this distribution:

 ```sh
 gh.hierarchical_differences(graph, None)